Campuses & Facilities

 This 30-acre parcel was purchased in 1989 and was formerly owned by Sara Lee Corporation.

 This building is named after generous NMC benefactors, Arthur M. and Mary E. Schmuckal.
-It houses the NMC University Center, which offers more than 40 bachelors completion and advanced degree programs in partnership with eight Michigan universities.
+It houses the NMC University Center, which offers more than 40 bachelors completion and advanced degree programs in partnership with seven Michigan universities.
 Also located at the University Center Campus is NMC Extended Educational Services, which provides community and continuing education offerings, administrative services, human resources and the business office.
 Attached to the Schmuckal Building is the Northwest Michigan Council of Governments Building (1995), which added a new second floor in 2000 for University Center classes.

 1753 Birmley Road, between Garfield and Keystone roads, south of Traverse City